Gastroenterology is a fast-moving and hugely varied specialty.

 Interview content

 Prior to this question you will be given a clinical scenario and a short while to review it.
 You will then be asked questions relating to this scenario.
 Your communication skills will also be assessed during this question and marked accordingly.
-This question will last approximately 10 minutes.
+This question will last approximately 7 minutes.

-The clinical scenario will be relatively brief (two/three sentences), so once you have read this, the remainder of the reading time will allow some short preparation (just mental preparation - this does not mean making notes, etc.).
+The clinical scenario will be relatively brief (two/three sentences), so once you have seen this, the remainder of the preparation time will allow you to undertake some short mental preparation.
+Whilst it is permitted to make notes, these must be destroyed as soon as your interview is completed and not shared with anyone.

 Clinical scenario considerations